arnolf/tapestry-mongo/README.md

 Demo
 =============

-See Index.java and Index.tml in tapestry-mongo-demo
+See Index.java and Index.tml in tapestry-mongo-demo (use Servlet container such as Tomcat).

+http://localhost:8080/tapestry-mongo-demo/{id} (where {id} is a number)

+The form will create a document for example :

+{ "_id" : NumberLong(22), "user" : { "name" : "john", "age" : 22, "comments" : "nothing", "gender" : "MALE", "car" : true, "moto" : false }, "address" : { "country" : "FR" } }

 Components
 =============